Welcome to the Many Hands Sustainability Center!

 Dear Friends of the Many Hands Sustainability Center,

-We write to you today to ask you to consider a donation to the Many Hands Sustainability Center which will be used to hire recovering addicts on our farm to aid with their recovery.
+We write today to ask you to consider a donation to the Many Hands Sustainability Center.

 Julie and Jack